 Celebrating Craft & Community

 Once a year, Rolando welcomes all to one of San Diego’s only neighborhood street fairs.
-With live bands, local performances, over 150 vendors, a beer garden and an interactive kids area, this all day event is free to enter and has fun for everyone.
+With live bands, local performances, over 100 vendors, Beer Garden and an interactive kids area, this all day event is free to enter and has fun for everyone.
 Enjoy live music, grab a bite to eat and enjoy a beer with friends.
 Check out up-and-coming talent on the community stage, browse local arts and crafts, or just let the kids run wild through the inflatables and activities of the kids zone.
 It all happens on the beautiful tree lined streets, under the vintage acorn lamp posts of Rolando.

 This year’s kid zone is all about interactive and $5 gets you unlimited access all day.
-Check out the rock wall, obstacle course, bounce house, activities from Living Coast Discovery Center and more!
+Check out the bungee run, inflatable basketball court, obstacle course, multiple bounce houses and more!

 Over 100 vendors including, local artisans selling their handmade arts & crafts, boutique bath & body products, fashion apparel, home & garden wares and more!